dishadass/Minesweeper/devdoc.md

 # MineSweeper Developer Documentation

 This developer documentation provides an in-depth overview of the MineSweeper codebase, explaining the purpose of each class, its methods, properties, and the algorithms used in the game.
+The graphical user interface of the game was designed using Windows Forms.

 ## Table of Contents
 1. **Introduction**